 We are in the middle of one of the worst blizzards in modern Cape history and the noise from the wind and the constant power cuts are driving me a bit crazy.
 So, of course, as usual, I turned to the meditative and cathartic powers of cooking.
 I have a gas stove so knew that I could cook without being cut off part way through -- unlike my computer and my internet -- and I decided to make a bean stew, one that would make my house smell warm and homey, and be restorative when I got around to eating it in the evening.

-This recipe makes enough for two.
-I made one portion that I ate as is, and plan on roughly puréeing the remainder and, as illustrated below, serving the purée on toast for lunch.
+This recipe made enough for two.
+I made one portion that I ate as is, and roughly puréed the remainder and, as illustrated below, serving the purée on toast for lunch (this bit added post storm.)

 Should you not be a meat eater, you could omit the chorizo here, add a finely chopped clove of garlic to the pan when you add the onions, double down on the spices, use water instead of chicken stock, and end up with something quite delicious as well.